Brigitte Bardot: Rise to stardom: 1956–1962

 The Female (1959) for director Julien Duvivier was popular, but Babette Goes to War (1959), a comedy set in World War II, was a huge hit, the fourth biggest movie of the year in France.
 Also widely seen was Come Dance with Me (1959) from Boisrond.
 Bardot's next film was courtroom drama The Truth (1960), from Henri-Georges Clouzot.
-It was a highly publicised production, which resulted in Bardot having an affair and attempting suicide.
+It was a highly publicized production, which resulted in Bardot having an affair and attempting suicide.
 The film was Bardot's biggest commercial success in France, the third biggest hit of the year, and was nominated for the Academy Award for Best Foreign Film.
 Bardot was awarded a David di Donatello Award for Best Foreign Actress for her role in the film.